adityaiitg29/Predictive-Paradox/PredictiveParadoxReport.md

 Data Split:

-   TRAINING SET (~67,000 rows)-> From 2015 t0 2022
+   -TRAINING SET (~67,000 rows)-> From 2015 t0 2022

-   TEST SET  (8,760 rows)-> 2023
+   -TEST SET  (8,760 rows)-> 2023

 Why this is valid:

- Model is evaluated on completely unseen future data
+ -Model is evaluated on completely unseen future data

- All features use only past information
+ -All features use only past information

- Prevents data leakage and ensures realistic performance
+ -Prevents data leakage and ensures realistic performance

 ##6.
 Model Results

 | Model : MAPE : Notes |

-GradientBoostingRegressor : 4.5%* : Main model — sharper at capturing non-linearities
+-GradientBoostingRegressor : 4.5%* : Main model — sharper at capturing non-linearities

-RandomForestRegressor : 5.0% : Ensemble partner — more robust to outliers
+-RandomForestRegressor : 5.0% : Ensemble partner — more robust to outliers

-Weighted Ensemble (60/40) : 4.6% : Best generalisation
+-Weighted Ensemble (60/40) : 4.6% : Best generalisation

-Exact figures will appear in your terminal after running the script
+-Exact figures will appear in your terminal after running the script

 ##7.
 Feature Importances — Key Drivers